 Environments around the world are changing rapidly because of human activities.
-We investigate how organisms respond to these changes, and the consequences the responses have for populations, communities and ecosystems.
+We investigate how organisms respond to these changes, and the consequences their responses have for populations, communities and ecosystems.

-We have three main lines of research: one line that focusses on current responses of organisms to environmental change, such as eutrophication, climate change and light pollution, a second line that is centred on revealing past responses and their causes and consequences, as we need to understand the past to predict the future, and a third line of research that synthesises the research field through reviews and the building of conceptual frameworks.
+We have two main lines of research: one that focusses on empirical research and assesses how organisms respond to ongoing human-induced changes, such as climate change, eutrophication and light pollution, and another line that centres on synthesising the research field through reviews and the building of conceptual frameworks.

-How do organisms respond to human-induced disturbances such as climate change, eutrophication and light pollution?
+How do organisms respond to human-induced disturbances, such as climate change, eutrophication, and light pollution?
 Are the responses adaptive and promote population growth, or do they increase the risk of decline and possible extinction?
-How do the responses influence in turn species interactions and thereby the composition of the species community?
+Moreover, how do the responses influence other species and thereby the composition of the community and ecological processes?

-- Effects of light pollution on reproduction in glow-worms
+- Effects of light pollution on glow-worm reproduction

-- Effects of light pollution on the composition of terrestrial insect communities
+- Effects of light pollution on threatened species of the Ganga river system in India

 Synthesising the research field

-- Impact of light pollution on the behaviour of animals
+- Impact of light pollution on aquatic invertebrates: behavioural responses and ecological consequences